Hexagon/blog/src/posts/2023-09-06_getting-started-with-deno.md

 Deno.
 It's an exciting new runtime that's often described as a more secure and simpler alternative to Node.js.
 In this blog post, we'll go over what makes Deno awesome and how to get started."
+updated: "2023-09-19T23:13:00.000+0200"
 ---

 ## Why Deno?

 **Security First**

 One of Deno's biggest selling points is its focus on security.
-Unlike Node.js, where you have to manually restrict permissions, Deno is secure by default.
+Unlike Node.js and Bun, where you have to manually restrict permissions, Deno is secure by default.
 That means no random package can mess with your system unless you give it the OK.

 For example, to run main.ts and allow it to access `api.openai.com`, you'd run: